-Family Breakup [24 CFR 982.315; Notice PIH 2017-08]

-Except under the following conditions, the Authority has discretion to determine which members of an assisted family continue to receive assistance if the family breaks up:
+Family Breakup And Remaining Member Of Tenant Family [24 CFR 982.315]: Except under the following conditions, the Authority has discretion to determine which members of an assisted family continue to receive assistance if the family breaks up:

-- If the family breakup results from an occurrence of domestic violence, dating violence sexual assault, stalking or human trafficking, the Authority must ensure that the victim retains assistance.
-(For documentation requirements and policies related to domestic violence, dating violence, sexual assault, stalking and human trafficking, see the full VAWA policy attached.) - In accordance with Notice PIH 2017-08, for HUD-Veterans Affairs Supportive Housing (HUD-VASH) vouchers, when the veteran is the perpetrator of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the victim must continue to be assisted.
-Upon termination of the perpetrator's HUD-VASH voucher, the victim should be given a regular HCV if one is available, and the perpetrator's HUD-VASH voucher should be used to serve another eligible family.
-If a regular HCV is not available, the victim will continue to use the HUD-VASH voucher, which must be issued to another eligible family upon the voucher's turnover. - If a court determines the disposition of property between members of the assisted family, the BHA is bound by the court's determination of which family members continue to receive assistance.
+- If the family breakup results from an occurrence of domestic violence, dating violence, or stalking, the Authority must ensure that the victim retains assistance.
+(For documentation requirements and policies related to domestic violence, dating violence, sexual assault, and stalking, see the full VAWA policy attached.) - If a court determines the disposition of property between members of the assisted family in a divorce or separation decree, the Authority is bound by the court's determination of which family members continue to receive assistance.